On the Parameterised Complexity of Induced Multipartite Graph Parameters: Hardness Results

 \begin{proof} Let $G$ be an instance of \textsc{Maximum Stable Set} with parameter $m$.
 For any integer $k\geq 2$, form the graph $G_k$ by taking $k$ disjoint copies of $G$ and adding an edge from every vertex in each copy of $G$ to every vertex in every other copy of $G$.
 (That is, \mbox{$G_k = K_k \cdot G$} is the lexicographic product of $K_k$ and $G$, see for example Ref.~\cite{hammack2011handbook}.)
 Let $p$ be any induced multipartite graph parameter and let $f_k$ be the function from \textbf{P2} for this parameter, that is, such that \mbox{$p(K_{n|k})=f_k(n)$} for all positive integers $n$.

 First we claim that \mbox{$p(G_k,k)=f_k(\alpha(G))$}, where, recall, $p(G_k,k)$ denotes the maximum of $p(H)$ over all induced $k$-partite subgraphs of $G_k$.
 To see this, let $H_0$ be an induced subgraph of $G_k$ formed by taking a maximum stable set in each copy of $G$.
 Then $H_0$ is an induced subgraph of $G_k$ which is a complete $k$-partite graph with $\alpha(G)$ vertices in each part of the vertex partition.
 Hence \mbox{$p(H_0)=f_k(\alpha(G))$}.
-Furthermore, if $H$ is any induced $k$-partite subgraph of $G_k$ then $H$ is an induced subgraph of $H_0$.
+Furthermore, if $H$ is any induced $k$-partite subgraph of $G_k$, then $H$ is isomorphic to a subgraph of $H_0$.
 Then it follows from \textbf{P1} that \mbox{$p(H) \leq p(H_0)$}, which proves the claim.

 Next, note that \textbf{P1} and \textbf{P2} imply that $f_k$ is a strictly increasing function of $n$.
 It follows that \mbox{$\alpha(G) \leq m$} if and only if \mbox{$p(G_k,k) \leq f_k(m)$}.
 Therefore we can decide whether $\alpha(G) \leq m$ by constructing $G_k$ (in polynomial time), efficiently computing $f_k(m)$ and testing whether \mbox{$p(G_k,k) \leq f_k(m)$}.
 Hence \textsc{Induced $k$-Partite Subgraph Parameter} is at least as hard as \textsc{Maximal Stable Set}, which is \mbox{\textsc{W[1]}-complete}. \end{proof}